silper2693/8-week-sql-challenge-by-silper/Case Study #4: Data Bank/README.md

   ) AS closing_balance
 FROM CTE
 ```
-### 5.What is the percentage of customers who increase their closing balance by more than 5%?
+### 5. What is the percentage of customers who increase their closing balance by more than 5%?

 Since Danny did not require the customers’ account balances to be greater than 0, my solution presents two scenarios:
 - Including customers with negative balances that increase either to a positive balance or to a higher (less negative) balance